adam-atamnia/adam-atamnia-savings-goal-app-public/Privacy-Policy.md

 **Privacy Policy**

 **Introduction**
-This policy explains what information we collect, how we use it, and your choices.
 By using the app, you accept these conditions.

 **Information We Collect**
 We may request information such as your name or email address.
 We also use third-party services that may collect data.